Growing Leaders Youth Initiatives

 Bob Marshall, owner of Biga Pizza in Missoula, MT, award-winning chef, and in this clip at least, comedian, cracked us up after serving up delicious pizzas featuring veggie toppings grown at PEAS Farm and spoke about the 3 reasons he sources locally grown foods for his restaurant.

 Josh Slotnick dishes out food for thought at the After Dinner Think

 Josh Slotnick, Director of PEAS Farm in Missoula, MT, made us think about the effects of a global food system in which the cost is cheap but the price is high and spoke about the culturally regenerative power of creating local alternatives.

 For the adult allies of the MT youth food revolution…

 What are the Growing Leaders Youth Initiatives?

-Growing Leaders Youth Initiatives events are produced by NCAT and brought to life by generous support from the Foundation for Healthy Montanans.
+Growing Leaders Youth Initiatives are brought to life by generous support from the Foundation for Healthy Montanans.